SABlumen/dotfiles/README.md

 # dotfiles
-My dotfiles and other config files
+My dotfiles, scripts. and other config files